mozilla/addon-sdk/packages/addon-kit/docs/indexed-db.md

 <api name="DOMException">
 @property {object}

-Provides granular information about an exception.
+Provides more detailed information about an exception.
 See the [DOMException documentation](https://developer.mozilla.org/en-US/docs/DOM/DOMException).
 </api>